pytrackdat/pytrackdat/README.md

-Note that if this cell contains multiple entries, **information is being lost**, since multiple values in the original data are mapped to a single value in the database, therefore preventing the original data from being recovered in identically.
+Note that if this cell contains multiple entries, **information is being lost**, since multiple values in the original data are mapped to a single value in the database, thus preventing the original data from being recovered identically.

 An example of where multiple values could be useful is the following: